 More and better executed trials are clearly an advantage.
 Replicating something on the strength of a single evaluation is risky; replicating something like a conditional cash transfer program, which has been trialled dozens of times in different contexts, is less so.
 But even then, there’s considerable debate about what that evidence really tells you.

 Take the randomised controlled trial (RCT).
 With evidence-based policymaking and the professionalisation of the non-profit sector, RCTs are the flavour of the moment.
 Describing them as a gold standard has become a kind of policy cliché.
-But they have their limitations — and those limitations are particularly relevant when it comes to replication elsewhere.
+But they have theirs — and those limitations are particularly relevant when it comes to replication elsewhere.

 A well-executed RCT says something about the intervention then and there and on that population.
 In that regard, they are the gold standard.
 But beyond that specific context, they have no special privilege over other kinds of evidence.
 An RCT done over there has no real bearing on how that program would work here.